-Category 3 Category 2 Category 1 to other parts of the property or cause a safety Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
+Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
+Estimates for repairs or replacement are needed now.
+Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.